oracle/node-oracledb/doc/api.md

 For `BIND_OUT` parameters the `type` attribute should be `STRING`, `NUMBER`, `DATE`, `CURSOR`, `BLOB`, `CLOB` or `BUFFER`.

-The type `BUFFER` is used to bind an Oracle Database `RAW` to a Node.js Buffer.
+The type `BUFFER` is used to bind an Oracle Database `RAW` or `BLOB` to a Node.js Buffer.

 If `type` is not specified then `STRING` is assumed.

-A `maxSize` should be set for `STRING` OUT or IN OUT binds.
+A `maxSize` should be set for `STRING` or `BUFFER` OUT or IN OUT binds.
 This is the maximum number of bytes the bind parameter will return.
 If the output value does not fit in `maxSize` bytes, then an error such *ORA-06502: PL/SQL: numeric or value error: character string buffer too small* or *NJS-016: buffer is too small for OUT binds* occurs.

 A default value of 200 bytes is used when `maxSize` is not provided for OUT binds of type `STRING` or `BUFFER`.